kubesphere/website/content/en/docs/v3.3/faq/observability/logging.md

    kubectl edit cc -n kubesphere-system ks-installer
    ```

 2. In the YAML file, if you only want to change the retention period of logs, you can directly change the default value of `logMaxAge` to a desired one.
-If you want to set the retention period of events, auditing logs, and Istio logs, you need to add parameters `auditingMaxAge`, `eventMaxAge`, and `istioMaxAge` and set a value for them, respectively, as shown in the following example:
+If you want to set the retention period of events, auditing logs, and Istio logs, add parameters `auditingMaxAge`, `eventMaxAge`, and `istioMaxAge` and set a value for them, respectively, as shown in the following example:

    ```yaml